 Leverage Your Rights

-The Tribunals in Italy ruled consistently that the 730-day deadline starts from the date in which the applicant requests an appointment to the Consulate in order to file in the citizenship application.
+The Courts in Italy ruled consistently that the 730-day deadline starts from the date in which the applicant requests an appointment to the Consulate in order to file in the citizenship application.

 My team and I challenged the Consulates decisions hundreds of times on this specific point: We proved that the applicants had made reasonable attempts to obtain an appointment and each time that was enough for the judge to declare that the Consulate behaved unfaily and our clients had the right to Italian citizenship.
 We handed to the judge the documents proving the Italian ancestry and walked out with the positive decision.
 The Italian passport followed.